hardyoyo/RodmanPottingerCookbook/recipes/ChickpeaCurry.md

 - *1/2 t* garam masala
 - *1/4 t* cayenne pepper, or to taste
 - *1 t* lemon juice
+- *1* 8oz can of tomato sauce
 - *1/4 C* cilantro leaves, chopped

 ---

 In a large skillet on medium, heat the oil.
 Add onions and sauté until they start to brown, 3-4 minutes.
 Add ginger and spices (except the cilantro), and sauté for another minute.
-Add chickpeas (including liquid from the can), bring to a boil, then reduce heat to medium-low and simmer about 20 minutes.
+Add chickpeas (including liquid from the can) and tomato sauce, bring to a boil, then reduce heat to medium-low and simmer about 20 minutes.
 When chickpeas are tender but not mushy, add lemon juice and adjust for salt.
 Garnish with cilantro and serve.

 ### CURRY SEASONING NOTE